ANL-CESAR/XSBench/README.md

 - `-d <OCCA device ID>`

   Sets the ID for the device used by OCCA.
 Defaults to 0.

+- `-p <OCCA platform ID>`

+  Sets the ID for the platform used by OCCA.
+Defaults to 0.

 - `-o <OCCA outer dimension>`